UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

 International Standard Book Numbers are present as identifier values in the Children's Defense Fund collection.
-As these identifiers have meaning outside of the context of UTK and might be used by patrons in a search to find these materials, it is important that we continue to support a unique field for these values.
+UTK currently has a specific Solr field for publication identifiers (ISBNs and ISSNs) so that these identifiers can be displayed and searched for separately: utk_mods_publication_identifier_ms.

 Justification
 ^^^^^^^^^^^^^

-Properties for ISBN values are established in DBpedia and the Standard Identifiers Scheme.
-Because we give preference to core ontologies rather than library specific ones, we selected `dbo:issn`.
+As these identifiers have meaning outside of the context of UTK and might be used by patrons in a search to find these materials, it is important that we continue to support a unique field for these values.Properties for ISBN values are established in DBpedia and the Standard Identifiers Scheme.
+Because preference is given to core ontologies rather than library specific ones, we selected `dbo:issn`.

 XPath
 ^^^^^